diogofcunha/formula-store/README.md

 - `addField`: Adds a new formula field to the store.
 - `removeField`: Removes a formula field from the store based on its identifier.
 - `updateFieldsValue`: Updates the values of multiple formula fields in the store.
+- `getFieldById`: Gets a field from the store by id.

 ## Contributing